There a multiple ways to register to vote or update your voter registration. To get started, here are the requirements to vote in Illinois:

 - Grace Period Registration

 Grace period voter registration and voting is an opportunity for anyone that has missed the regular registration deadlines to register and vote during the same trip.
 Grace period is available for 14 days before an election and on Election Day.
-The voter must fulfill all the same requirements to register to vote and once they do, they register in that same trip.
+The voter must fulfill all the same requirements to register to vote and once they do, they must register and vote during that same trip.

 - Paper Voter Registration